justingamble/justingamble.github.io/_posts/2019-06-02-study-session-2.markdown

 I reviewed a number of online exercises, but I found them to be too simple.
 I wanted a realistic program with extensive use of pattern matching.
 I decided to create my own.

-The exercise program maintains a list of employee structs.
-Originally the records are read from a CSV file, but then there is an interactive menu that allows records to be added, deleted, or changed.
-The program is longer than I initially intended, but it offers several examples of pattern matching.
+The exercise program maintains a list of employee records.
+Originally the employee records are read from a CSV file, but then there is an interactive menu that allows records to be added, deleted, or changed.

 * [Exercise description & source code](https://bitbucket.org/siberianTiger/elixir-sessions/src/master/exercises/employee-info/)
 * A solution (forthcoming.. stay tuned)

 ### Pattern Matching examples

-These examples have been extracted from the [exercise](https://bitbucket.org/siberianTiger/elixir-sessions/src/master/exercises/employee-info/).
+These examples have been extracted from the [above exercise](https://bitbucket.org/siberianTiger/elixir-sessions/src/master/exercises/employee-info/).

 First, pattern matching is used to parse the input file into an Employee structure: